orbitdb/SCPs/scps/SCP-6.md

 ```
 entry version 2 size: 995B
-entry version 3 size: 249B (203B w/ b64 encoded sig)
+entry version 3 size: 175B
-size difference: 746B
+size difference: 820B
 ```

-The most effective change made is that the `identity` field in version 2 has been replaced with `writer.id` in the example above, which becomes a CID reference to the identity, the real number of saved bytes in logs using version 3 entries will depend on the number of unique writers.
+The most effective change made is that the `identity` field in version 2 has been replaced with `auth` in the example above, which becomes the CID reference of the identity, the real number of saved bytes in logs using version 3 entries will depend on the number of unique writers.

 ```
-orbitdb identity block size: 538B
+orbit-db identity block size: 538B
-real saved bytes: E * 995B - E * 249B - W * 538B
+real saved bytes: E * 995B - E * 175B - W * 538B
 ```

 ### Summary

-The goal of this proposal is to simplify log entries to only include the minimum data required for Ipfs-log to operate while promoting extension by users on a need-be basis.
+The goal of this proposal is to simplify log entries to only include the minimum data required for ipfs-log to operate.

 This proposal does this by:
  - simplifying and removing specific entry fields
- - encapsulating writer related data and authentication
- - (possibly) encoding fields in a different base
+ - fields using a more space-efficient base encoding

 As many of the changes suggested are breaking, it may be best to introduce them with the release of OrbitDB version 1 if this proposal is accepted.